AUSTRALIA’S OLDEST PUB

 Thomas Hopkins first opened the doors of this pub in 1807, just 3 years after the British began their colonisation of Hobart with the landing at Risdon Cove.
 The name on the front door was “The Whale Fishery”.

-The pub's earliest recorded mention comes from the diary of Reverend Robert Knopwood on July 25, 1807, where he noted: "This day Hopkins opened a Publick House, the Sign of the Whale Fishery, and at 8pm Capt Johnson, Lt Lord Lt Bleedon and self supped.
+Like the first recorded mentions of many early Hobart drinking spots, the pub's earliest mention comes from the diary of Reverend Robert Knopwood.
+On July 25, 1807 he noted: "This day Hopkins opened a Publick House, the Sign of the Whale Fishery, and at 8pm Capt Johnson, Lt Lord Lt Bleedon and self supped.
 At past 11 we came away the weather very wet and cold."

 The pub was built on the banks of the Hobart Rivulet, and though the river may now follow a different path (it originally flowed down what is now Market Place) the pub has stayed in the same location ever since.

-The building only stayed in the hands of Mr Hopkinds hands until the 1820’s when it was renamed ”Tom Donnelly’s Hotel Alexandra” by a new owner named Tom (we’ll let you guess his last name).
+The building stayed in the hands of Mr Hopkin until the 1820’s when it was renamed ”Tom Donnelly’s Hotel Alexandra” by a new owner named Tom (we’ll let you guess his last name).

 Large renovations took place in 1820 and 1840 to grow the building and give the pub the footprint it has today.